cetz-package/cetz/src/lib/plot.typ

 /// ])
 ///
 /// - body (body): Calls of `plot.add` or `plot.add-*` commands.
 Note that normal drawing
-///   commands like `line` or `rect` are not allowed insides the plots body, instead wrap
+///   commands like `line` or `rect` are not allowed inside the plots body, instead wrap
 ///   them in `plot.add-annotation`, which lets you select the axes used for drawing.
 /// - size (array): Plot size tuple of `(<width>, <height>)` in canvas units.
 ///   This is the plots inner plotting size without axes and labels.